posted under Find a Copywriter Who Specializes in Your Industry

 Make your product descriptions seductive.
 In promoting a skin care item, for example, you can tell your online visitors that it contains shea butter and essential oils.
 Or you can be the copywriter who pens something a bit more enticing like:

 “This luxurious moisture-rich elixir is thick and creamy without being heavy or greasy.
 It quickly firms skin, erasing years in minutes.
-With regular use, your skin will look healthy, hydrated and smooth as satin.”
+With regular use, your skin will look healthy, hydrated and satin smooth.”

 Product descriptions must make the reader feel something.
 They must help her to imagine all the wonderful benefits they’ll receive from using your beauty product or cosmetic.
 Entice your readers with vivid imagery by creating a picture using the power of words.

 In writing about beauty products, you’ll want to include the relevant features and specs.
 But don’t stop there.
 Also describe the benefits that result.
 You’re not just selling a beauty product.
-You’re selling an experience and giving them a taste of the desirable result.
+You’re selling an experience–think of going to a spa–and giving them a taste of the desirable result.

 It’s one thing to say that your product includes moisturizer.
 It’s another to describe how soft and supple it makes your skin feel.